top of page

 Post-workout meals ideas:

-• Veggie omelette with avocado or fat-free feta cheese
+• Veggie omelet with avocado or fat-free feta cheese

 • 4 ounces of fish (halibut, trout, salmon, lemon sole, etc.) with brown rice and steamed spinach or asparagus.